Inactive BJCP Judges

 Deceased: We have a list of those we know about.

-Banned: Someone whose membership has been terminated for cause by a unanimous vote of the Board of Directors, in accordance with Section 2.5 of the BJCP Bylaws.
+Banned: Someone whose membership has been terminated for cause by a unanimous vote of the Board of Directors, in accordance with Article II, Section 6 of the BJCP Bylaws.
 To date, only one such person has been banned.

 What happens to your record?